 Penalty rates are applicable in some of the following circumstances:

-Public holiday pay rates vary depending on the industry award or enterprise agreement that a worker is employed under.
-Rates are determined based on a number of factors including the industry, employee age, qualifications, and role responsibilities.
+Public holiday pay rates vary depending on the industry award or enterprise agreement under which a worker is employed.
+Rates are determined based on a number of factors, including the industry, employee age, qualifications, and role responsibilities.

 Use the Fair Work Ombudsman Pay Calculator to find your award, base pay rate and rate you should be paid on a public holiday.

-A 20+ year old mid-level waiter or waitress working full time in the hospitality sector at a restaurant or cafe would have a base rate of $24.87 per hour.
-This translates to a public holiday rate of $55.96 per hour with a minimum pay of 4 hours.
+A 20+ year old mid-level waiter or waitress working full-time in the hospitality sector at a restaurant or cafe would have a base rate of AU$26.70 per hour.
+This translates to a public holiday rate of AU$60.08 per hour with a minimum pay of 4 hours.

-Public holidays are part of the National Employment Standards (NES) which apply to all employees.
-This is regardless of the award type the employee is working under or any contracts / employment agreements that may be in place.
+Public holidays are part of the National Employment Standards (NES), which apply to all employees.
+This is regardless of the award type the employee is working under or any contracts or employment agreements that may be in place.

 Rules and regulations around retail and restaurant trading vary from state to state.